The best time to visit Venice. When is that? Spring? Autumn? or maybe winter is the best time to come to the floating city?

 Statistic average high 6° Celsius 43° Fahrenheit

 It’s cold, there’s no way around that.
 It’s actually the coldest month of the year.
-I’ve said it before but it needs repeating: The humidity makes it feel worse than it really is.
+I’ve said it before but it needs repeating: The humidity can make it feel worse than it really is.
 Dress warm and waterproof.

 But if you feel the frosty wind is too much, know that the bars are full of hot chocolate, Vin Brulè and the best pastry in the whole wide World: La Frittella.